Summary of the Bent Pyramid at Dahshur

 - Outcome: The Bent Pyramid is considered an important transition in pyramid construction, leading to the development of the more famous smooth-sided pyramids like the Great Pyramid of Giza.

-Who's Who in Summary of the Bent Pyramid at Dahshur
+Famous Figures in the the Bent Pyramid at Dahshur

 -